rama25/Cricket-Score/README.md

 Download/Clone the repository
-open node and direct to your folder npm insatll (This command installs a package, and any packages that it depends on.
+open node and direct to your folder npm install (This command installs a package, and any packages that it depends on.
 By default, npm install will install all modules listed as dependencies in package.json.)